Raja-jpeg/Doctor-Lucky-Game-Java/README.md

-# CS 5010 Semester Project
+# Java-based Doctor Lucky Game

-This repo represents the coursework for CS 5010, the Summer 2023 Edition!
+This repo represents the Kill Doctor Lucky Mansion Board Game created with Java using the Model View Controller architecture!

 ### About/Overview